 Lucius Pollex stepped through the flames.
 His red-rimmed eyes had scoured the room before they landed on Vera huddled against the back wall.
 He ran to her, gripped her arm, and lifted her to her feet.
 “Hurry, this timber frame won’t hold much longer.”

 She froze at the flaming doorway.
-Without a word, Lucius stepped behind Vera and scooped her in his arms, enfolding her little body within his, and sprang through the red and orange darts of fire.
-Once outside the door, he dropped her in a clear space on the landing and bent over a prone figure.
+Without a word, Lucius stepped behind Vera and scooped her into his arms, enfolding her little body within his, and sprang through the red and orange darts of fire.
+Once outside the door, he dropped her on a clear space on the landing and bent over a prone figure.

 Vera gasped.
 “Pav!”

 Before she could run over, Lucius lifted Pav’s limp body over his shoulder and reached out for Vera.
 She shook herself, fighting nausea that bubbled up from her middle.
 As they descended the steps, she tripped and fell forward.
 Instantly, Lucius grabbed her around the waist, and, squeezing her body against his, he jogged down the last steps and through the front doorway into the smoky, night air.

 Falling on her knees, Vera choked and sobbed, her hands over her face.
 She rocked back and forth, oblivious to everything except overwhelming pain and fear.

 Shouting to her left forced her to look up.
 A small crowd huddled over a prone form laid out on the grass.
 Screaming, Vera scrambled like an injured animal toward the body.
 “Pav!
 Pav, get up.
 Talk to me.
 Pav!”